nachocaru/xaprb.com/content/blog/2008-08-08-how-to-select-the-nth-greatestleastfirstlast-row-in-sql.md

 ('pear',   'bradford',   9);
 </pre>

-For convenience so it&#8217;s easier to see how they are ordered, I&#8217;ve just ordered the fruits alphabetically and given them unique prices.
+For convenience so it's easier to see how they are ordered, I've just ordered the fruits alphabetically and given them unique prices.

 The desired results &#8212; second-cheapest prices for each fruit &#8212; are as follows: